meysamhadeli/codai/README.md

 > **codai is an AI code assistant designed to help developers efficiently manage their daily tasks through a session-based CLI, such as adding new features, refactoring, and performing detailed code reviews.
 What makes codai stand out is its deep understanding of the entire context of your project, enabling it to analyze your code base and suggest improvements or new code based on your context.
-This AI-powered tool supports multiple LLM models, including GPT-3.5, GPT-4, Ollama, and more.**
+This AI-powered tool supports multiple LLM models, including GPT-4, GPT-4o, GPT-4o mini, Ollama, and more.**

+We use **two** main methods to manage context: **RAG** (Retrieval-Augmented Generation) and **Summarize Full Context of Code**.
+Each method has its own benefits and is chosen depending on the specific needs of the request.
+Below is a description of each method.

+## RAG
+The codai uses **RAG** (Retrieval-Augmented Generation) to improve code suggestions by **embedding** and **retrieving the most relevant** information based on
+**user input**.
+RAG generates embeddings for the entire code context, allowing the AI to dynamically find the most relevant details.
+By connecting to an embedding model, codai retrieves the necessary context, which is then sent with the user’s query to the code-suggestion AI model.
+This approach **reduces token usage** and provides accurate, helpful responses, making it the recommended method.

+## Summarize Full Context of Code
+Another approach involves creating a **summary of the full context of project** and sending it to the AI.
+When a **user requests a specific part of code**, the system can **retrieve the full context for just that section**.
+This method also **saves tokens** because it **sends only relevant parts**, but it usually uses **slightly more tokens than the RAG method**.
+In **RAG**, only the **related context send to the AI**, **saving even more tokens**.

 ## 🚀 Get Started
 To install **codai** globally, you can use the following command: